Operator

 | Deployment model | Kubernetes operator (PGO v5 CRDs) | BYOC — managed control plane in your cloud |

-| High availability | Patroni-based HA with automated failover | Built-in HA with live migration support |
+| High availability | Patroni-based HA with automated failover | HA-oriented platform workflow |

 | Backup & PITR | pgBackRest (S3/GCS/Azure/local) — highly reliable | Automated backups with configurable retention |